eitanyaffe/evo2_gcp/README.md

 # Evo2 on Google Cloud Platform

-This repository simplifies running the Evo2 model on Google Cloud.
+This repository simplifies running the Evo2 model on Google Cloud, a suite of public cloud computing services offered by Google.
 It provides a command-line wrapper, `evo_gcp.py`, to build a Docker container, manage cloud storage, submit jobs to Google Cloud Batch, and download the results.

 ## Prerequisites

-1.  **Google Cloud SDK**: `gcloud` and `gsutil` must be installed and authenticated.
+1.  **[Google Cloud SDK](https://cloud.google.com/sdk/docs/install)**: `gcloud` and `gsutil` must be installed and authenticated.
-2.  **Docker**: The Docker daemon must be installed and running.
+2.  **[Docker](https://docs.docker.com/engine/install/)**: The Docker daemon must be installed and running.
 3.  **Python 3**: Required for the `evo_gcp.py` wrapper.
 4.  **GCP Project**: You need a Google Cloud Project with the Batch, Compute Engine, and Cloud Storage APIs enabled.
+See [google.md](./google.md) for setup details.

 ## Quickstart: Installation and Setup